Baby shot while sitting in mom's car outside barber shop

 The Harris County Sheriff's Office said the trouble began when three robbery suspects held up a man near a barber shop just after 9 p.m.
 Sunday in east Harris County.

 The baby was in the back seat of an SUV.
-When the shooting happened, the child's mother put the car in gear and took off.
+When the shooting happened, the child's mother took off.

 WATCH: 9-month-old baby shot in east Harris Co.